gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-10-9-conversational-agent.md

 retriever = db.as_retriever(search_type="similarity", search_kwargs={"k": 4})
 ```

-Now we had the history of the conversation to the RAG:
+Now we add the history of the conversation to the RAG:

 ```python
 from langchain_core.prompts import ChatPromptTemplate